 "I have been a Board Member of the BSHA for over thirteen years and during that time I have always strived to maintain complete impartiality and transparency in all my dealings for the Association.
 During my time as a Board Member my attendance at meetings has been extremely high.
 In recent years it has been my responsibility to organise the Assessment Day for potential new Judges for the Association, together with their follow-up procedure".

-Area of Responsibility: Chair of Judges
+Area of Responsibility: Member of Judges Committee.

 Simon has served the Board as it’s representative at the JMB for a number of years.
 Simon is a Judge on many other panels, having officiated throughout the country and abroad; he enjoys instructing and helping young riders.